|

 Management

-Societies need to distribute the uses of the recourse to the various
+Societies need to fairly distribute the

 River animals